Kathleen Fox: Life

 Kathleen Fox was born in Glenageary, County Dublin, on 12 September 1880.
-Her father was Captain Henry Charles Fox of the King's Dragoon Guards and her mother was Mary Rebecca Colclough.
+Her father was Captain Henry Charles Fox of the King's Dragoon Guards.
 Fox attended the Dublin Metropolitan School of Art, studying under William Orpen.
 Owing to her talent, she also worked as Orpen's assistant.
 Whilst in London, Fox met British army Lieutenant Cyril Pym, marrying him in 1917.
 Pym was killed in action in 1918, and Fox gave birth to their daughter later that year.
 She inherited the family home, Brookfield, Richmond Avenue South, Milltown, Co.
 Dublin moving there in 1947, dying there on 17 August 1963.